-- PCMH.
-The PCMH program a state-approved program that began in 2015 is designed to assist primary care providers (PCPs) in transitioning their practices to become patient centered medical homes through guidance and support, while rewarding them for high-quality, coordinated, and efficient care.
+PCMH.
+The PCMH program - a state-approved program that began in 2015 - is designed to assist primary care providers (PCPs) in transitioning their practices to patient-centered medical homes through guidance and support while rewarding them for high-quality, coordinated, and efficient care.
 Practices participating in PCMH will receive per-member-per-month (PMPM) care management fees to support practice redesign and care coordination efforts.
-Care management fees are risk-adjusted, with higher PMPM for patients with more severe illnesses, lower PMPM for patients with lower risk.
-Practices also receive annual performance-based adjustments determined by performance on utilization and quality metrics including cancer screenings, diabetes care, well-child visits, asthma controller medication adherence, hypertension control, emergency department visit utilization and inpatient admission utilization. - Arkansas Blue Cross, supporting ~900 Arkansas PCMH providers, assists practices in the transformation process by providing training, resources, monthly reports, and dashboard data available on the Care Management Portal.
-We also offer primary care representatives that support practices in their transformation into a patient centered medical home. - We update our Care Management Portal monthly.
-The Care Management Portal shows practice progress towards reaching targets, and actionable data, such as quality gaps and utilization performance at the practice level, provider level, and individual patient level. - Primary Care Representatives guide practices on how to use the data to drive performance. - PCF.
-PCF is another voluntary program for providers, building on the PCMH model - a Center for Medicare and Medicaid Innovation (CMMI) initiative - and aims to improve quality, improve patient experience of care, and reduce expenditures.
-PCF will build on and replace the previous CMMI comprehensive primary care programs - approximately 50 of our ~575 Comprehensive Primary Care Plus providers transitioned to PCF in 2021, and we are transitioning the remaining in 2022.
-The PCF model will achieve these aims by increasing patient access to advanced primary care services and providing practice transformation support to providers including the data and Primary Care Representative supports available for PCMH.
-We will incentivize practices to deliver patientcentered care that reduces avoidable hospital utilization using a multi-pronged reimbursement model.
-Metrics included in assessment for performance-based payment include cancer screenings, diabetes care, well-child visits, asthma controller medication adherence, hypertension control, emergency department visit utilization and inpatient admission utilization.
-Participating practices will receive: - PMPM payments to support practice redesign and care management efforts.
+Care management fees are risk-adjusted, with higher PMPM for patients with more severe illnesses and lower PMPM for patients with lower risk.
+Practices also receive quarterly performance-based adjustments determined by performance on utilization metrics and annual performance-based adjustments determined by performance on quality metrics, including cancer screenings, diabetes care, well-child visits, asthma medication ratio, hypertension control, emergency department visit utilization, inpatient admission utilization, and generic prescription rates.

+- Arkansas Blue Cross, supporting ~1,000 Arkansas PCMH providers, assists practices in the transformation process by providing training, resources, monthly reports, and dashboard data available on the Care Management Portal.
+We also offer primary care representatives who support practices transforming into patient centered medical homes. - We update our Care Management Portal monthly.
+The Care Management Portal shows practice progress towards reaching targets, and actionable data, such as quality gaps and utilization performance at the practice level, provider level, and individual patient level. - Primary care representatives guide practices on using the data to drive performance.
+Performance-based adjustments are paid to PCPs for performance on the utilization and quality measures: - Utilization Performance Adjustment: Practices meeting utilization targets will be rewarded with positive adjustments to care management fees.
+Practices that fail to meet at least one utilization metric will receive a negative adjustment to care management fees.
+Utilization performance is measured and adjusted quarterly. - Quality Adjustment: Qualifying practices will also receive a performance-based adjustment for meeting quality measures.
+Quality adjustments are applied on an annual basis. - PCF.
+PCF is another voluntary program for providers, building on the PCMH model a Center for Medicare and Medicaid Innovation (CMMI) initiative - that aims to improve quality, improve the patient care experience, and reduce expenditures.
+PCF builds on and replaces the previous CMMI comprehensive primary care programs - approximately 460 PCPs are participating in our PCF model in 2022.
+The PCF model will achieve these aims by increasing patient access to advanced primary care services and providing practice transformation support to providers, including the data and primary care representative support available for PCMH.
+Using a multi-pronged reimbursement model, we will incentivize practices to deliver patient-centered care that reduces avoidable hospital utilization.
+Metrics for performance-based payment include cancer screenings, diabetes care, well-child visits, asthma medication ratio, hypertension control, emergency department visit utilization, inpatient admission utilization, and generic prescribing rates.
+Participating practices will receive: - PMPM payments to support practice redesign and care management efforts. - Monthly professional population-based payments for innovative patient care and a steady monthly income, regardless of inoffice patient visits. - Payment for patient office visits with certain evaluation and management services paid at a discounted rate. - Performance-based adjustments, including: - Modeled after the performance-based adjustments in PCMH, PCF providers have the same structure to their adjustments, but with higher incentives available.